Service Times: 8:00am | 9:00am | 11:00am

 Born of a Vision.
 Rooted in Tradition.
 Living Our Faith.

-In October of 1986, Mr. Bill Jones III and the Sea Island Company gave ten acres of land to the South Georgia Conference of the Church and ten acres to Christ Church Episcopal with the stipulation that each one would give an acre to establish and endow a garden in memory of John and Charles Wesley.
+In October of 1986, Mr. Bill Jones III and the Sea Island Company gave ten acres of land to the South Georgia Conference and ten acres to Christ Church Episcopal with the stipulation that each one would give an acre to establish and endow a garden in memory of John and Charles Wesley.
 Through the vision and leadership of the members of Saint Simons Church and retired Bishop Frank Robertson, a new congregation was constituted in May of 1987, to be located on the additional nine acres provided by this gift.
 With 117 members, the new congregation was officially named Wesley Church at Frederica.
 Like the majestic live oaks surrounding us, our roots go deep in the history and tradition of John and Charles Wesley who lived and served in this part of St. Simons in the 18th century.

 The Wesley Memorial Gardens and Celtic cross monument were dedicated to John and Charles Wesley on June 12, 1988.
 This two-acre garden has over 60 varieties of native oak trees, plants, and shrubs, including more than 4,000 azaleas, which bloom around late March-early April.
 Located between Christ Church and Wesley Church at Frederica, the gardens are an excellent place to meditate, pray, and seek the Lord.
 The 18-foot Celtic cross, made out of Georgia stone, also makes a beautiful backdrop for weddings and photography lovers.
 The gardens are open during daylight hours, free of charge, to the public.